 My motto: don’t stand still!

 At Microsoft, I am now mainly responsibly for onboarding the new employees in Germany – in other words, I have the honour of inspiring new “Microsofties” from day one with our wonderful corporate values and culture.
 I have also my business administration degree to thank for the fact that I was able to move from the tourism industry to HR: Using comprehensive theoretical knowledge, I can easily deal with activities in a range of different areas and can think outside of the box of my subject.
 This has helped me stay true to my personal goal: to pass on my knowledge and never stand still.

 "The study programme suited my needs and my schedule"

-From air traffic officer to controller of a Swiss airport – with good work, high motivation and a Bachelor’s degree, IU alumnus Anthony rose through the ranks and is now looking after major projects at Flughafen Zürich AG.
+From air traffic officer to controller of a Swiss airport – with good work, high motivation and a Bachelor’s degree, IU International University of Applied Sciences alumnus Anthony rose through the ranks and is now looking after major projects at Flughafen Zürich AG.